Regulatory actions for Sept. 17, 2025

 Sep.
 17, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amber Impants, Roche.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Akeso, Corbus.

 Briefs